Bounding causal effects with an unknown mixture of informative and non-informative missingness: Bounding the average treatment effect

-In this scenario, the true ATE is $\Psi_0 = 0.17$.
-However, the naive estimand -- which assumes that all censoring is non-informative -- is $\Psitilde = 0.14$, approximately 20\% less.
-Plugging into \eqref{assumption-free-bounds}, we can bound the ATE in the range $[\ell_0, u_0] = [-0.06, 0.34].$ This bound is not particularly tight, and it leaves open the possibility that the true causal effect is negative, even though the naive estimate is sizeable and positive.
-As we will show in the following sections, it is possible to use additional assumptions to construct more informative bounds.
+In this scenario, the true ATE is $\Psi_0 \approx 0.17$.
+However, the naive estimand -- which assumes that all missingness is non-informative -- is $\Psitilde \approx 0.135$, approximately 20\% less.
+Plugging into \eqref{assumption-free-bounds}, we can bound the ATE in the range $[\ell_0, u_0] \approx [-0.07, 0.35]$.
+This bound is somewhat wide, and it leaves open the possibility that the true causal effect is negative, even though the naive estimate is sizeable and positive.
+We will next outline additional assumptions to construct narrower bounds.